MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/ad-inserter/readme.txt

 == Changelog ==

+= 2.7.32 =
+- Added experimental support for REST requests
+- Added support for data shortcode for url parameters
+- Added option for shortcodes to ignore category, tag, taxonomy and post ID lists
+- Added support for background parallax ads (Pro only)
+- Few minor bug fixes, cosmetic changes and code improvements

 = 2.7.31 =
 - Security fix for some data revealed via remote debugging data
 - Added support to remove ad label when no code is inserted